20 Best Things to Do in Japan

 SHINKANSEN BULLET TRAIN NEAR MT FUJI

 One of the must do’s in Japan is riding a Shinkansen – one of the fastest bullet trains in the world.
-Not only is it a cool experience but it’ll help you get around more efficiently!
+Since the first Shinkansen line launched in 1964, Japan’s high-speed rail network has grown into one of the country’s greatest travel flexes.

-If you’re planning to travel to more than one city in the country, the Japan Rail Pass is a great option and a lot more cost-efficient than flying.
+If you’re planning to travel to more than one city in the country, the Japan Rail Pass is a great option and could be a lot more cost-efficient than flying.

 READ NEXT